zencq/libNOM.map/README.md

 and used in [NomNom](https://github.com/zencq/NomNom), the most complete savegame editor for [No Man's Sky](https://www.nomanssky.com/).

-`libNOM.map` can be used to obfuscate and deobfuscate the file content.
+`libNOM.map` can be used to obfuscate and deobfuscate the JSON save file content.

 ## Getting Started

-The mapping can be accessed through a static class and each functionality is just a simple call.
+The mapping can be accessed through a single static class and each functionality is just a simple call.

 Not only the latest mapping is supported but also legacy keys that are gone in a game version after **Beyond 2.11**.
 It is also possible to download an updated mapping